Open-BFME/.github/profile/README.md

 ### Project Status

 See each repository for its status.
-Right now we are 40% done BFME 1.
+Right now we are 70% done BFME 1 and 25% done BFME 2.
 All possible from the Open-BFME contributors ❤️